seanhatton/repronim.org/content/resources/tools/bids/_index.md

 *A simple and intuitive way to organize and describe your neuroimaging and behavioral data.*

-The Brain Imaging Data Structure (BIDS) is a way to organize and describe neuroimaging and behavioral data.
-BIDS describes a standard for organizing imaging data (such as NIfTI files), acquisition metadata, subject and session data, and other associated information in structured files in a file and directory structure.
+The Brain Imaging Data Structure (BIDS) is a standard for organizing and describing neuroimaging and behavioral data.
+The standard describes how to organize imaging data (such as NIfTI files), acquisition metadata, subject and session data, and other associated information in structured files and a directory structure.

 Several tools have been developed to work with BIDS data.
 (Such as...)